w3f/Grants-Program/applications/RegionX.md

 3. The user pays the price, the seller receives the paid amount, and the buyer receives the region.

 If a user doesn't want to buy the entire region but only a part of it, the buyer will need to specify which parts of the region they want and provide the steps to create a region with the properties they desire.
 This way, the user pays only for the portion of the region they wish to acquire.
 We refer to this feature as **Region Derivation**.
 It will give buyers more options when purchasing Coretime, making it easier to meet their specific needs.
+This feature is not implemented as part of this milestone, but is part of our future plans.

 **Defining the price of Coretime**